 Maple keys are so interesting that scientists take high speed movies of them to discover the secrets of their movements.
-According to this study, the keys produce swirling air like mini-tornadoes while they spin.
-Here the seed has been dropped in oil to make the whirls easier to see.
+According to one study, the keys produce swirling air like mini-tornadoes while they spin.

 For more about maple key science, try these links:

 Animals also transport a lot of different kinds of seeds.
 Whenever an animal, such as a bird, eats a juicy bit of fruit like this pyracantha berry, it ingests the seeds.
 The seeds end up on the ground later on.
 Other animals, like squirrels, may bury seeds and forget where they are.

 Some seeds, like burdocks, hitch a ride by being sticky or latching on the fur of mammals.